Perfectly flavored, chunky yet smooth, this restaurant style Blender Salsa is made in a food processor with just 6 ingredients and 5 minutes.

 - Add reserved tomatoes, onions, and cilantro and pulse a few more times to gently combine that.

 - Add all ingredients to food processor in the order listed.

 - Pulse a few times to break up the large pieces, then process until desired texture is achieved.

 - Check for salt and pepper and adjust as needed.

-- Store in the refrigerator for up to 2 weeks.
+- Serve with tortilla chips.
+Store any leftovers in the refrigerator for up to 2 weeks.